amezhenin/amezhenin_github.io/_posts/2015-05-24-http-the-fundamentals-part-1.md

 The message body may contain the complete entity data, or it may be piecemeal if the chunked encoding (`Transfer-Encoding: chunked`) is used.
 All HTTP/1.1 clients are required to accept the `Transfer-Encoding` header.

 ### General Headers

+There are a few headers (general headers) that are shared by both request and response messages:

+    general-header = Cache-Control
+                   | Connection
+                   | Date
+                   | Pragma
+                   | Trailer
+                   | Transfer-Encoding
+                   | Upgrade
+                   | Via
+                   | Warning

+We have already seen some of these headers, specifically `Via` and `Transfer-Encoding`.
+We will cover `Cache-Control` and `Connection` in second section.

+* `Via` header is used in a TRACE message and updated by all intermittent proxies and gateways

+* `Pragma` is considered a custom header and may be used to include implementation-specific headers.
+The most commonly used pragma-directive is Pragma: no-cache, which really is Cache-
+Control: no-cacheunder HTTP/1.1.
+This will be covered in Part 2 of the article.

+* The `Date` header field is used to timestamp the request/response message

+* `Upgrade` is used to switch protocols and allow a smooth transition to a newer protocol.

+* `Transfer-Encoding` is generally used to break the response into smaller parts with the Transfer-Encoding: chunked value.
+This is a new header in HTTP/1.1 and allows for streaming of response to the client instead of one big payload.

+### Entity headers

+Request and Response messages may also include entity headers to provide meta-information about the the content (aka Message Body or Entity).
+These headers include:

+    entity-header  = Allow
+                   | Content-Encoding
+                   | Content-Language
+                   | Content-Length
+                   | Content-Location
+                   | Content-MD5
+                   | Content-Range
+                   | Content-Type
+                   | Expires
+                   | Last-Modified

+All of the `Content-` prefixed headers provide information about the structure, encoding and size of the message body.
+Some of these headers need to be present if the entity is part of the message.

+The `Expires` header indicates a timestamp of when the entity expires.
+Interestingly, a *“never expires”* entity is sent with a timestamp of one year into the future.
+The `Last-Modified` header indicates the last modification timestamp for the entity.

+## Request Format

+The request message has the same generic structure as above, except for the request line which looks like:

+    Request-Line = Method SP URI SP HTTP-Version CRLF Method = "OPTIONS"
+           | "HEAD"
+           | "GET"
+           | "POST"
+           | "PUT"
+           | "DELETE"
+           | "TRACE"

+`SP` is the space separator between the tokens. `HTTP-Version` is specified as *“HTTP/1.1”* and then followed by a new line.
+Thus, a typical request message might look like:

+    GET /articles/http-basics HTTP/1.1
+    Host: www.articles.com
+    Connection: keep-alive
+    Cache-Control: no-cache
+    Pragma: no-cache
+    Accept: text/html,application/xhtml+xml,application/xml;q=0.9,*/*;q=0.8

+Note the request line followed by many request headers.
+The **Host** header is mandatory for HTTP/1.1 clients. **GET** requests do not have a message body, but **POST** requests can contain the post data in the body.

+The request headers act as modifiers of the request message.
+The complete list of known request headers is not too long, and is provided below.
+Unknown headers are treated as entity-header fields.

+    request-header = Accept
+                   | Accept-Charset
+                   | Accept-Encoding
+                   | Accept-Language
+                   | Authorization
+                   | Expect
+                   | From
+                   | Host
+                   | If-Match
+                   | If-Modified-Since
+                   | If-None-Match
+                   | If-Range
+                   | If-Unmodified-Since
+                   | Max-Forwards
+                   | Proxy-Authorization
+                   | Range
+                   | Referer
+                   | TE
+                   | User-Agent

+The `Accept` prefixed headers indicate the acceptable media-types, languages and character sets on the client. `From`, `Host`, `Referer` and `User-Agent` identify details about the client that initiated the request.
+The `If-` prefixed headers are used to make a request more conditional, and the server returns the resource only if the condition matches.
+Otherwise, it returns a `304 Not Modified`.
+The condition can be based on a timestamp or an ETag (a hash of the entity).

+## Response Format

+The response format is similar to the request message, except for the status line and headers.
+The status line has the following structure:

+    Status-Line = HTTP-Version SP Status-Code SP Reason-Phrase CRLF

+* HTTP-Version is sent as `HTTP/1.1`
+* The Status-Code is one of the many statuses discussed earlier.
+* The Reason-Phrase is a human-readable version of the status code.

+A typical status line for a successful response might look like so:

+    HTTP/1.1 200 OK

+The response headers are also fairly limited, and the full set is given below:

+    response-header = Accept-Ranges
+                    | Age
+                    | ETag
+                    | Location
+                    | Proxy-Authenticate
+                    | Retry-After
+                    | Server
+                    | Vary
+                    | WWW-Authenticate

+* `Age` is the time in seconds since the message was generated on the server.
+* `ETag` is the MD5 hash of the entity and used to check for modifications.
+* `Location` is used when sending a redirection and contains the new URL.
+* `Server` identifies the server generating the message.

+It’s been a lot of theory upto this point, so I won’t blame you for drowsy eyes.
+In the next sections, we will get more practical and take a survey of the tools, frameworks and libraries.